 In your online order, all stores will ask you if it’s okay to substitute if an item is out of stock.
 If you say no and an item is out of stock, you’ll see the item price come off your total when you pick up, or it will get credited to you if your store uses Instacart.
 H-E-B will even apply your original coupon to the substituted item!

 Most stores need a four-hour window to get your order ready, except for Safeway.
 This is good to know when you have to plan carefully around that nap.
 If your guy goes down right after lunch, then order a few days before or by 8am so you can buckle him in and do the car nap while you run errands.

 Giant Eagle Curbside Express is free and wants your coupons — both paper and digital coupons.

 It’s true!
 Bring your coupons and hand them over to the Curbside Express team — no need to go in.
-Plus, you can stack both when applicable.
+Only one coupon per item though so no stacking.
 Pay online or at the curb if you have coupons.